 C-SNPs are among the most exclusive of the Special Needs Plans.
 You must suffer from one of the 15 types of chronic and debilitating conditions listed.
 Some examples of these conditions are:

 ● Chronic heart failure

 C-SNP policies offer greater coverage for the services you need the most.
 In addition, you can get a plan which gives you focused coverage.
 You can also get one angled toward treating comorbid conditions (diabetes and chronic heart failure).
 This is the best policy to meet your medical needs for someone who may suffer from multiple serious conditions.

 You can have a policy that focuses on these groupings:

 ● Diabetes, cardiovascular disorders, and chronic heart failure

 If you are eligible to enroll in a C-SNP, here are the Medicare enrollment periods you should take note of:

-- Annual Enrollment Period: AEP begins on October 15 and ends December 7 of every year.
+● Annual Enrollment Period: AEP begins on October 15th and ends on December 7th of every year.
 During this period, you have the option to make changes to your Medicare coverage, such as switching from Original Medicare to Medicare Advantage.
 If you’re currently enrolled in Medicare Advantage, you also have the option to switch to a different Medicare Advantage Plan.

-- Special Enrollment Period: The SEP can be triggered in several ways, but is ultimately unique to the individual’s situation.
-It is best to speak with a Medicare agent to determine if you do qualify for a SEP, but one of the most common reasons beneficiaries do qualify for this period is because they moved out of their plan’s service area and need a new plan.
-If you do qualify for this period, you have the option to make changes to your Medicare Advantage Plan, or you switch back to Original Medicare.
+● Special Enrollment Period: The SEP can be triggered in several ways but is ultimately unique to the individual’s situation.
+It is best to speak with a Medicare Specialist to determine if you qualify for a SEP.
+One of the most common reasons beneficiaries qualify for this period is because they moved out of their plan’s service area.
+If you qualify for this period, you have the option to make changes to your Medicare Advantage Plan, or you switch back to Original Medicare.